Botanical Name: Alocasia x amazonica

 Water: Keep soil moist spring through fall when plant is actively growing.
 Water sparingly in winter, allowing soil to become almost dry between waterings.

 Humidity: Requires moist air, preferably 50% relative humidity or higher.
-Use a humidifier near the plant for best results.
+Use a cool-mist room humidifier near the plant for best results.

 Temperature: Average to warm 65-75°F/18-24°C.

 Soil: Peat moss based mix, such as African violet potting mix.

-Fertilizer: Feed every 2 weeks spring through fall with a 10-10-10 liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a balanced (such as 10-10-10 NPK) water-soluble fertilizer diluted by half.
 Do not feed in winter.